Do you supply written quotations?

 Can you plaster over Artex?

 Yes, this will require a touch more work as the area in question needs to be scraped back first, this is however no problem.
+Note: removal of Artex requires a certified hazardous materials removal specialist, we recommend to plaster over Artex wherever possible.
+However, we can arrange for removal following current Scottish government guidelines to keep you and your family/ home safe.

 Do I need to remove skirting boards and door facings?